 Amsterdam offers a wide variety of restaurants from all over the world.
 If you want to live like a local, visit one of the many cosy eetcafés, which are a bit like bistros and serve a mixture of Dutch and Mediterranean cuisine.

 You will find salted herring at every turn – it’s a local institution!
 Try the erwtensoep (split pea soup), stamppot (a sort of hotpot), or rijsttafel (an Indonesian dish with rice and various side dishes).
 And then, of course, there are the old favourites, such as the Dutch beers and cheeses (gouda, edam).
 Bon appétit!

 There are also plenty of Asian eateries in Chinatown where you can dine fairly cheaply.
 For brasserie-style dining, check out the city’s Grand Cafés, which offer coffee, tea, cake and light dishes.
 For brunch/breakfast, check out the trendy district of De Pijp.

-Just as tasty are Stroopwafels (two thin waffels with syrup in the middle) that can be eaten fresh or bought packaged as souvenirs.
-Head to the vendor at Albert Cuypmarkt for fresh Stroopwafels made throughout the day.
+And of course, always leave some room for dessert.
+Dutch pancakes are delicious, and an essential part of an Amsterdam city break – try Pannenkoekenhuis Upstairs for favourites such as bacon and maple syrup.
+Just as tasty are stroopwafels that can be eaten fresh or bought packaged as souvenirs.
+Head to the vendor at Albert Cuypmarkt for fresh stroopwafels made throughout the day.